 No, Hola VPN isn’t safe to use.
 It collects a lot of personal data that it shouldn’t, making it a great risk to your privacy.
 What’s worse, the free version has a peer-to-peer network, which basically means sharing your IP address with everybody using the service.
 That’s very unsafe since a stranger could use your IP to do something illegal.

-Yes, the paid version of Hola VPN unblocks Netflix.
-However, the free version doesn’t.
-During my streaming tests, I connected to Hola VPN’s servers in the US, UK, France, Australia, and Canada, which easily unblocked the Netflix libraries from those countries.
+Yes, the paid version works well with Netflix.
+However, the free version doesn't.
+During our tests, my colleagues and I connected to Hola VPN’s servers in the US, UK, France, Australia, and Canada from these countries and watched several videos without any issues.
+Hola VPN also worked with many other popualr streaming services.

 Will Hola VPN slow my speeds down?